exercism/v3/languages/csharp/exercises/concept/time/.docs/instructions.md

 In this exercise you are back in the world of salons (first introduced in the `datetimes`) exercise.
-As with a number of your projects your client has had much success and opened outlets in London and Paris in addition the New York base.
+As with a number of your projects another of your clients has had great success and opened outlets in London and Paris in addition to their New York base.

-## 1. Provide local time equivalents of utc appointments for the administrators
+## 1. Provide local time equivalents of UTC (Universal Coordinated Time) appointments for the administrators

-Implement the static `Appointment.ShowLocalTime()` method that takes a utc time and returns it as a local time
+Implement the static `Appointment.ShowLocalTime()` method that takes a UTC time and returns it as a local time

 ```csharp
 // For a student in NY